-- Destructive criticism, for example, frequent name calling, belittling and undermining a person’s confidence with the view to weakening them
+- Destructive criticism, for example, frequent name-calling, belittling and undermining a person’s confidence with the view of weakening them

-UK family lawyers can help you escape domestic violence by giving you legal advice and helping you obtain a Non-Molestation Order and an Occupation Order.
+Our specialist family law firms can help you escape domestic violence by giving you legal advice and helping you obtain a Non-Molestation Order and an Occupation Order.